Senior Executive Vice President, Group Head, U.S. Region, and President and Chief Executive Officer of The PrivateBank

 Executive Managing Director and General Counsel and Corporate Secretary

-Jennifer R. Evans is Executive Managing Director and General Counsel and Corporate Secretary.
-She is a member of The PrivateBank’s Operating and Executive Committees.
+Jennifer R. Evans is Executive Managing Director and General Counsel and Corporate Secretary for CIBC’s U.S. Region.
+She is a member of the U.S. Region Executive Committee.
 As General Counsel, Evans oversees the organization’s legal affairs and provides counsel to the CEO, executive team and Board of Directors on a broad range of business, strategic and risk management considerations.
 She is regularly involved in corporate governance and strategic planning matters, strategic transactions, oversight of corporate and regulatory compliance, and regulatory and legislative affairs.

 Prior to joining The PrivateBank in 2010, Evans was engaged as a consultant to various financial institutions, bank audit committees and public companies regarding compliance, regulatory and disclosure matters.
 From 2004 to 2007, she was Executive Vice President and General Counsel for MAF Bancorp, Inc., a NASDAQ-listed company, and its subsidiary Mid America Bank, an $11 billion community banking organization operating in the Chicago and Milwaukee areas that was acquired by PNC.
 Evans spent over 20 years in the private practice of law with Vedder Price P.C., a Chicago-based law firm, where she was the partner in charge of its corporate securities practice group.
 She represented a broad range of public companies, financial institutions and investment banking firms in connection with capital raising transactions, strategic advisory matters, mergers and acquisitions, corporate governance, public company compliance and financial disclosures, and other general corporate matters.

 Evans received her undergraduate degree in economics from Brown University and her Juris Doctorate from Boston University School of Law.
 She is admitted to the Illinois and U.S. Supreme Court bars and is a member of the Financial Services Roundtable, American Bar Association, the Economic Club of Chicago, Chicago Finance Exchange and The Chicago Club.
 Evans serves on the Board of Directors for Girl Scout Council of Greater Chicago and Northwest Indiana.